maxsnew/Redex-Enum-Paper/supp-README.txt

 available at http://pre.racket-lang.org/installers/, which is easiest for windows users and for machines without the development tools.

+The summary.rktd file contains the data that's shown in figures 5, 6, and 7.

 Running `make` in the top-level type checks the Coq code, runs the Redex tests, and the tests that compare the implementation with the redex model and the Coq model.